-- Familiarity with the working of a large anatomic pathology practice, with an emphasis in the frozen section laboratory
+- Become familiar with the working of a large anatomic pathology practice, with an emphasis in the frozen section laboratory

 - Learn basic methods of evaluation of gross and microscopic specimens and making pathologic diagnoses in anatomic pathology